home under construction

 Once you’ve been preapproved for the loan, you can start looking for a VA-registered builder.
 The Veterans Information Portal is an excellent resource for you to use.

-Any builder you use must be VA-registered to get approved for a VA construction loan.
-And they’ll have to submit their plans for the home and the materials they plan to use ahead of time.
+Any builder you use must be VA-registered in order for you to get approved for a VA construction loan.
+They’ll also have to submit their plans for the home and the materials they plan to use ahead of time.

 4. Get The Property Appraised

-The next step is to hire a VA home appraiser to evaluate the proposed plans.
-It’s a good idea to choose an appraiser who is familiar with VA construction loan guidelines.
+The next step is hiring a VA home appraiser to evaluate the proposed plans.
+It’s a good idea to choose an appraiser who’s familiar with VA construction loan guidelines.

 5. Close On The VA Construction Loan